octodemo/gei-demo/README.md

 ```

 2. Copy `setenv.sh.orig` to `setenv.sh` and populate it with values for your migration.
-1. Run `gh-migration-analyzer.sh` to demo the use of [gh-migration-analyzer](https://github.com/github/gh-migration-analyzer).
 1. Run `gh-repo-stats.sh` to demo [gh-repo-stats](https://github.com/mona-actions/gh-repo-stats).
 1. Run `gh-migration-audit.sh` to demo [gh-migration-audit](https://github.com/timrogers/gh-migration-audit).
 1. Run `migrate-repo.sh` to demo a repo migration.